fineoio/fineo-client/docs/getting-started.md

 }
 ```

+Since this data point does not have a timestamp, one is assigned to it as the time the event is sent.

 ### From a device

-We generally recommend embedding the Fineo SDK into your application directly to help minimize latency.
-However, for this example, we will leverage the command line tools in the SDK to send data.
-[Find out more about the tools].
+The recommended way to send data in production is to embed the Fineo SDK into your device application.
+However, this example leverages the command line tools to send data like a device, rather than having to build a full application.
+[Learn more about how to use the SDK].

-First, you need to [download the tools].
-Then, from the command line, you can send a data point as the 'device' we created with the Stream tool:
+First, [download the tools] jar.
+Then, from the command line, send a data point as the 'device' created above using the Stream tool:

 ```
-$ java -cp tools-1.1.1.jar io.fineo.client.tools.Stream \
+$ java -cp tools-1.1.1-exec.jar io.fineo.client.tools.Stream \
   --api-key <your api key> \
   --static-key <your device access key> \
   --static-secret <your device secret key> \